The November issue of our newsletter in now on-line - see: Newsletter. There's a review of

 See BC Cowboy Hall of Fame

-and also see the archives page for a photo and a bios on each.
+and also see the archives page for a photo and bios on each.

-The Spirit of the West Rising Star Showcase will take place at the Kamloops Cowboy Festival March 12th to 15th.
-On the Musician
+The Spirit of the West Rising Star Showcase will take place at the Kamloops Cowboy Festival March 18th to 20th.
+Information is on the

 Rising Star page.